TheRemoteCoder/Contao-CMS--Module-Collection/README.md

 ## How to use

-Refer to each modules own unique readme document.
+Refer to each module own unique readme document.
 You will also find screenshots and system requirements.

 <br><br>